MPEGGroup/mpeg-pcc-mmetric/README.md

 Note:
 - the system can read/write point clouds as obj or ply format.
 - the system can read/write meshes as obj or ply format.
-- once a file loaded the system detects a mesh by checking if any topology is avilable.
+- once a file loaded the system detects a mesh by checking if any topology is available.

 ## Simple commands